freechipsproject/chisel-lang-governance/code_of_conduct.md

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [INSERT CONTACT METHOD].
-All complaints will be reviewed and investigated promptly and fairly.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at chisel.language@gmail.com.
+All complaints will be reviewed and investigated promptly, fairly, and publicly by a sub-committee appointed by the Technical Advisory Committee.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.